English Country Dances (Beta)

 Tune: La Gueussinette, by Stephen Jones (played without repeats: AB)

-A 1-2 Neighbors Petronella turn: All turn single right 3/4 such that neighbors face each other in a line-of-4 across (first corners on the outside facing in, second corners on the inside facing out)
+3-4 Neighbors Petronella turn: All turn single right 3/4 such that neighbors face each other in a line-of-4 across, 1st corners on the outside facing in and 2nd corners on the inside facing out

-At the top of the A-part, the Petronella spin is for each neighbor pair separately, rather than being a 4-person move where everyone ends up one place to the right.
-It may be helpful to teach it by having neighbors 2-hand turn 3/4 to a line across in order to show people where they are going.
+The Petronella spin is for each pair of dancers on the side of the dance; not a 4-person move where everyone in a ring of 4 ends up one place to the right.
+It may be helpful to teach it by having neighbors right-hand turn 3/4 to a line across in order to show people where they are going.
 Then start over and have them turn single instead directly to that spot.

 (top of page)